 |Bike Price||Trade in value||Code to apply at basket|

 |£1,498.99 up to £1,998.98 ||£150 off||18TRADE150|

 All bikes are eligible for Trade In with the exception of special order bikes (eg bespoke Brompton builds), ex-demo and ex-display bikes.
 Frames and framesets are excluded.

 When does Trade In end?
 Can I still Trade in after it closes?

-As long as you placed your Trade In order on or before the 5th of June 2018 and correctly used a Trade In code you will still be able to drop your old banger off in store when you collect your new bike.
+As long as you placed your Trade In order on or before the 5th September 2018 and correctly used a Trade In code you will still be able to drop your old banger off in store when you collect your new bike.

 What if my bike is in really bad condition?